JuliaData/Tables.jl/docs/src/index.md

 So here we have a generic `DataFrame` constructor that takes a single, untyped argument, calls `Tables.columns` on it, then `Tables.columnnames` to get the column names.
-It then passes the `Columns`-compatible object to an internal function `fromcolumns`, which dispatches on a special kind of `Columns` object called a [`Tables.CopiedColumns`](@ref), which wraps any `Columns` object that has already had copies of its columns made, and are thus safe for the columns-consumer to assume ownership of (this is because DataFrames.jl, by default makes copies of all columns upon construction).
+It then passes the [`AbstractColumns`](@ref)-compatible object to an internal function `fromcolumns`, which dispatches on a special kind of `Columns` object called a [`Tables.CopiedColumns`](@ref), which wraps any `AbstractColumns` object that has already had copies of its columns made, and are thus safe for the columns-consumer to assume ownership of (this is because DataFrames.jl, by default makes copies of all columns upon construction).
 In both cases, individual columns are collected in `Vector{AbstractVector}`s by calling `Tables.getcolumn(x, nm)` for each column name.